 Today is the last time that Microsoft will publish any updates for Windows 8.1.
 Today marks the end of extended support for Windows 8.1, and Windows 8.1 is now officially end of life.
-To say that Windows 8 and Windows 8.1 were controversial is an understatement, but at the end of the day they were both solid improvements over Windows 7.
+To say that Windows 8 and Windows 8.1 were controversial is an understatement, but at the end of the day they were both solid improvements over Windows 7, despite the issues that they introduced.

 I published my book, Practical Guide to PKI with Windows Server on September 22, 2021 and it has now been over a full year since I made it generally available for purchase.
 I wanted to reflect on what I have learned since releasing the book, what issues I have encountered, and what the next steps are.